The line between sanity and mental illness is not stark and defined. It is blurry, so it’s not easy to tell when someone has crossed it.

 The line between sanity and mental illness is not stark and defined.
 It is blurry, so it’s not easy to tell when someone has crossed it.
 Allow me to tell you about two very real people from the recent past.
 You decide which one was nuts.

 Person A set himself up as a totalitarian dictator.
 He was ultimately responsible for at least half a million deaths—through war, persecution of minorities, and other repressions.
 He embraced the lunacy of socialism and called Karl Marx “the greatest of all theorists of socialism.”
 He cared so little for the individual that he once declared, “All within the State, nothing outside the State, nothing against the State!”
-He postured as the first among an elite vanguard of natural-born leaders destined to rule over others and kill any who got in his way.
+He fancied himself as the first among an elite vanguard of natural-born leaders destined to rule over others and kill any who got in his way.
 He outlawed all political parties but his own.
 He muzzled the press, claiming “It is the absolute right of the state to supervise the formation of public opinion.”
 He bombed countries that posed no threat.
-In his personal life, he was vengeful, insecure, racist, and absurdly claustrophobic.
+He was vengeful, insecure, racist, megalomaniacal, narcisisstic, and absurdly claustrophobic.

-Person B exhibited no penchant for violence toward others except for one moment in history.
+Person B was not known for a habit of committing violence toward others except for one moment in history.
 Because she opposed the policies of Person A, she once accosted him in public with a loaded revolver.
-She fired twice.
-The first bullet missed but the second grazed him in the nose.
-The wound was minor enough that Person A was bandaged on the spot and carried on with his planned activities.
+She fired twice at point-blank range.
+The first bullet missed but the second wounded him in the nose.
+Person A was bandaged on the spot and carried on with his planned activities.

 Person A was none other than Benito Mussolini, the Italian fascist who plunged his country into war, tyranny, poverty and destruction.
 Person B was a 50-year-old Irish woman named Violet Gibson.
 She had suffered a nervous breakdown in 1922 and spent the next two years in a mental hospital.
 Released in 1924, she then moved to a convent in Italy.
-On April 7, 1926, she fired at Mussolini.
-It was the only time she ever drew another person’s blood, whereas the violent egomaniac Mussolini was figuratively drenched in it.
+On April 7, 1926, in Rome’s Piazza del Campodoglio, she fired at Mussolini.
+The violent egomaniac Mussolini, his face covered in blood, dismissed it as “a trifle” and assured the mob that “Il Duce” was invincible.

-After the April 7, 1926, incident in Rome, however, Violet was deported to Britain where she spent the rest of her days—despite many public pleas for her release—in a psychiatric hospital.
-She died in May 1956 at the age of 79.
+After the April 7, 1926, incident in Rome, however, Gibson was deported to Britain where she spent the rest of her days confined—despite many public pleas for her release—in a psychiatric asylum.
+She died there 30 years later, in May 1956 at the age of 79.
 In 2022, the Dublin City Council (in Dublin, Ireland) placed a plaque on her nearby childhood home proclaiming her “a committed anti-fascist.”
-You can watch a trailer for a movie about her here:
+You can watch a trailer for a film about her here:

 Think about this: If Violet Gibson had shot Mussolini 15 years later and succeeded, she would likely be celebrated today as a hero.